JustFixNYC/nyc-doffer/README.md

 You can also try using `node deploy-to-heroku.js`.

-## Database integration
+## Batch jobs

-You can optionally integrate with a Postgres database to run batch jobs that scrape DOF records for swaths of the city.
+You can optionally integrate with a Postgres database to run batch jobs that scrape DOF records for swaths of the city, also integrating with [NYCDB][] to figure out what BBLs to cover.

+### Database integration

-To do this, you will need to create a Postgres database and user by running `psql` as an administrative user, e.g.:
+You will need to create a Postgres database and user by running `psql` as an administrative user, e.g.:

 ```